 In 1988-89 I was lecturer at the University of Sheffield, and the year after was spent in Rome at the British School as Rome Scholar in Italian Studies.
 I returned to the UK in August 1990 to take up a lectureship at Nottingham, where I have remained since.

-Between 2004-2010 I was UK editor with my colleague Karen Adler of Gender & History, one of the leading international History journals.
+2004-2010: UK editor with my colleague Karen Adler of Gender & History, one of the leading international History journals.

-In 2004 I was elected to the Fellowship of the Royal Historical Society.
+2004: Fellow of the Royal Historical Society.

-I spent much of the summer of 2006 at the British School at Rome researching their Special Collection of travel books.
+Summer 2006: British School at Rome researching their Special Collection of travel books.

 I have given papers in Genoa, Brussels, Vienna, Glasgow, Rome, Isernia, San Marino, Siena, and London, Oxford, Sheffield, Edinburgh, Leeds, York, Cambridge, Southampton, Bristol, Birmingham, St Andrews and Nottingham.